go-swagger/go-swagger/README.md

 https://goswagger.io

+### Binary distribution

+go-swagger is distributed as binaries that are built of signed tags.
+It is published as github release, rpm, deb and docker image.

-### Docker image
+##### Docker image

 ```shell
 docker pull quay.io/goswagger/swagger
 ```

-### Binary distribution

-go-swagger is distributed as binaries that are built of signed tags.
-It is published as github release, rpm, deb and docker image.

 ##### Static binary